iaoverman/hello-world/README.md

 Arte del Mundo was the first website I built.
 It wasn't good, I was just demonstrating skills.
 In a later class I reworked the homepage to be better in terms of looks and accessibility.
 That reworked homepage is the best example I still have from my UIUX class.
 It is under project3-ArteDelMundo.

+## HTML, CSS, JS

+This is the second website I made.
+It is mostly to demonstrate basic website building skills.
+For example, there are forms and a banner that changes based on the seasons (javascript).

 # Everything below this point is for my reference, please ignore.
 I'll get rid of it once I'm used to the controls it describes.